 Marcus by Goldman Sachs is relatively new player in the field of high-yield, online savings accounts that you should keep an eye on.
-I opened one of the predecessor GS Bank online savings accounts on October 11, 2016 and have enjoyed watching the interest rates grow from the original 1.05% APY, up to today’s 1.70% APY.
+I opened one of the predecessor GS Bank online savings accounts on October 11, 2016 and have enjoyed watching the interest rates grow over the years, up to the current 1.05% APY.

 What is Marcus by Goldman Sachs?

 How Complicated is the Website?

 A simple interface for a simple product.
 While new features are on the horizon with the recent acquisition of Clarity Money, the current experience is one of simple elegance.

 Overall functions are limited to the basic needs of an online savings account.
 In general, all documentation is provided in an electronic format including statements and tax reports.

 Check balances, open a new account, track your recent transactions and deposits, download and print statements, transfer money online securely, add beneficiaries, download your 1099-INT tax form, manage your account profile and preferences, including mailing address, email address, password and more.